Free shipping in the Netherlands & Belgium from €75*

 Reason 2: Control over ingredients and taste

 Homemade kombucha allows you to choose exactly which ingredients you use, such as the type of tea, sugar, and flavorings.
+For example, you can choose organic cane sugar as a healthier option.
 This is ideal if you have specific preferences or want to avoid certain ingredients, such as artificial sweeteners or preservatives.
+Making it yourself also allows you to avoid refined sugar, which often contains fewer minerals and can affect the fermentation process and the flavor.

 Reason 3: Sustainability and less waste